paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-098-international-child-abduction-prevention-and-return.md

 (2) **Abduction** — The term “abduction” means the alleged wrongful removal of a child from the child’s country of habitual residence, or the wrongful retention of a child outside such country, in violation of a left-behind parent’s custodial rights, including the rights of a military parent.

-(3) **Abduction case** — The term “abduction case” means a case that—
+(3) **Abduction case** — The term abduction case 11 So in original.
+The defined term probably should be within quotation marks. means—

+  (A) a case that—

-  (A) has been reported to the Central Authority of the United States by a left-behind parent for the resolution of an abduction; and
+    (i) has been reported to the Central Authority of the United States by a left-behind parent for the resolution of an abduction;

-  (B) meets the criteria for an international child abduction under the Hague Abduction Convention, regardless of whether the country at issue is a Convention country.
+    (ii) meets the criteria for an international child abduction under the Hague Abduction Convention, regardless of whether the country at issue is a Convention country; and

+  (B) includes any case reported involving an application filed with the Central Authority of the United States or directly with the foreign central authority by a parent seeking rights of access or return.

 (4) **Access case** — The term “access case” means a case involving an application filed with the Central Authority of the United States by a parent seeking rights of access.